modesttree/Zenject-2019/README.md

 In this example, the Bar1 class will be given an instance of Foo1, and the Bar2 class will use the default version of IFoo which is bound to Foo2.

-Note also that you can add a name constructor arguments as well, for example:
+Note also that you can add a name to constructor arguments as well, for example:

 ```csharp
 public class Bar